Jamaica Consumer Trends 2026: 2.8M Consumers, Shopping & Brand Data

 Personal Care

 The personal care category reveals a generational split: younger consumers (18-34) favor international brands like Dove, Nivea, and L'Oréal for perceived quality, while consumers 45+ show stronger loyalty to established local and regional brands.
-Natural hair care products are experiencing explosive 25% annual growth, reflecting cultural pride movements.
+Natural hair care is a growing category, reflecting broader cultural pride movements.

 Generational Consumer Divide